 “We didn’t think it was right to be run out of our house, to lose our land, to have worked and invested there… but if we hadn’t moved, we would have died.
 We stayed longer than we should have.”

-In part two of this two-part series, Siri and Wayne face yet another confrontation with the oil and gas industry.
+Stay tuned for the second part of this two-part series.
+In part two, Siri and Wayne face yet another confrontation with the oil and gas industry.
 This time, their fight results in a statewide policy – a moratorium on the spreading of industry wastewater on roadways — that will protect their community from one element of oil and gas activity.

-To learn more about how you can better protect yourself and your loved ones from the health impacts of oil and gas development, visit environmentalhealthproject.org or contact the Environmental Health Project at info [at] environmentalhealthproject.org or (724) 260-5504.
+To learn more about how you can better protect yourself and your loved ones from the health impacts of oil and gas development, visit environmentalhealthproject.org or contact the Environmental Health Project at or (724) 260-5504.

 Have you or someone you know been impacted by oil and gas development, and would you like to share your story?
-Contact us at info [at] environmentalhealthproject.org.
+Contact us at email@example.com.